Locking Safety Interlock Switches

 Non-Contact Magnetic Locking RFID Safety Switches

 Another option available for use as a locking safety interlock switch is a non-contact magnetic locking RFID switch.
 These switches still monitor whether a gate is open or closed but since the lock is magnetic, do not require physical contact with the actuator.
 They also have more tolerance to misalignment than a locking tongue safety interlock switch.

 The holding force on magnetic locking switches is from 600 to 1500 Newtons.
 Still, a fairly strong holding force, considering that the components of this switch do not require contact with one another.

 Tamper resistance is achieved with an RFID coded actuator that mates up with the switch.
 There are 2 options for the switch/actuator pair.
 Master-coded and uniquely-coded.
-With the master-coded the actuator can be used with any other master-coded switch of the same model.
+With the master-coded, the actuator can be used with any other master-coded switch of the same model.
 This still offers some degree of tamper resistance as an unauthorized person won’t be able to simply use a magnet to “fake out” one of these switches.
-However, if you want this to be more tamper resistant then uniquely-coded RFID locking safety switches are the option to choose.
+However, if you want this to be more tamper-resistant then uniquely-coded RFID locking safety switches is the option to choose.
 These require an exact match between the actuator and the switch to work.
 The drawback to a uniquely-coded RFID switch is that if the actuator is lost or damaged an entire switch pair will need to be replaced.